Evaluating Visual Odometry Methods for Autonomous Driving in Rain: RESULTS AND ANALYSIS

 \subsection{Quantitative Analysis}

 Monocular VO is unable to localize well for long distances and the ATE is high across all methods as well as datasets when evaluating on the entire route.
-In order to make meaningful comparison across different blur values in rain, we evaluate the first $500$m of each data sequence and report it in Table \ref{eval_all_mono}.
-The classical methods (first $3$ methods) tends to delocalize as the average blur increases while the learning-based methods (last $4$ methods) were able to continue tracking.
+We consider a vehicle to be delocalized when (a) there is a tracking failure in the middle of the route, (b) there is delayed initialization of the localization algorithm for more than $10$m and (c) there is a prolonged static localization even though the vehicle is moving.
+In order to make meaningful comparisons across different blur values in rain, we evaluate the first $500$m of each data sequence and reported the results in Table \ref{eval_all_mono}.
+The classical methods (first $3$ methods) tend to delocalize for the heavy rain sequences while the learning-based methods (last $4$ methods) were able to continue tracking.
 This is due to the intentional design of the classical methods which stops localization when the number of good features to track falls below a certain threshold.
 Such a design causes it to be less robust to challenging sequences for a pure visual approach but could be useful in a sensor fusion approach that switches between modalities.

 For the classical methods, DSO and ORB-SLAM3 outperforms the learning-based methods for the 12-09 clear weather sequence.
 SVO delocalized for the clear weather sequence likely because of using irrelevant features selected from image regions with sky thus, resulting in erroneous localization output.
 However, for the heavier rain sequences, SVO is able to prevent delocalization likely due to its mixed direct and indirect model together with its affine illumination model which is used to handle exposure change and improve its robustness.
 For the light rain sequences from the 4Seasons dataset, all the classical methods suffer from much higher errors despite a minimal change in blurriness.
 This is likely due to a lack of generalizability across datasets, which displays the need for manual tuning of parameters despite all the datasets being in the same category of urban driving scenarios.